 Dissertation Research Proposal and Student Evaluation

 All Ph.D. candidates will prepare a dissertation research proposal in NIH grant format.
-The research proposal will be submitted to the student’s Dissertation Committee by June 1st of the second year.
+The research proposal will be submitted to the student’s Dissertation Committee by December 1st of the third year.
 The Dissertation Committee and student will meet approximately one month later, to discuss the proposal, and provide the student with a written critique.
 If a Ph.D.
 Candidate changes to a new, unrelated research project, the Graduate Committee may require a replacement dissertation research proposal and approval by the student’s Dissertation Committee.
 Following approval of the research proposal, the Dissertation Committee should meet at least annually to evaluate the progress of the Ph.D. candidate on her/his research project.
 Students are expected to maintain satisfactory progress in his/her research project each semester.
 The student will also be required to present a research seminar to the Department each year until completion.
 The student will present a research seminar to the Department early in the first semester of their third year, based upon her/his research proposal and preliminary experimental results.
 It is expected that graduate students' dissertation research will result in publication-quality work.
-Publication (in press or in print) of dissertation research results in a high quality journal is a requirement for completion and award of the PhD degree.
+First author publication (in press or in print) of dissertation original research results in a high quality journal is a requirement for completion and award of the PhD degree.
 Students attaining 2 or more peer-reviewed publications will receive a Chair's citation of Recognition for their accomplishments.
 It is anticipated the student will complete the degree program in the fourth or fifth year of study.